sheryjebu/introduction-to-oop/Java/activity_2.md

 - Create a new Java Console (Command Line) Application Project.

-- You can refer to the IntelliJ Documentation on how to create a Java Console (Command Line) Application Project [here](https://www.jetbrains.com/help/idea/creating-and-running-your-first-java-application.html).
-Throughout the programme, we recommend you conduct your own research using the IntelliJ documentation.
+- You can refer to the IntelliJ documentation on how to create a Java Console (Command Line) Application Project [here](https://www.jetbrains.com/help/idea/creating-and-running-your-first-java-application.html).
+Throughout the programme, we recommend you conduct your own research using the documentation.

 - Add an empty class called `Bird`